bernardoandretti/covid-policy-tracker/README.md

 OxCGRT collects publicly available information on 21 indicators of government response.
 This information is collected by a team of over 200 volunteers from the Oxford community and is updated continuously.

-We also include statistics on the number of reported Covid-19 cases and deaths in each country.
+We include statistics on the number of reported Covid-19 cases and deaths in each country.
 These are taken from the [JHU CSSE data repository](https://github.com/CSSEGISandData/COVID-19) for all countries and the US States.
+We also include vaccination data in each jurisdiction – using national-level data from [Our World in Data](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/vaccinations.csv) (the percentage of people fully vaccinated) and a range of other sources for subnational vaccination data in [Australia](https://vaccinedata.covid19nearme.com.au/data/air_residence.json),  [Brazil](https://raw.githubusercontent.com/wcota/covid19br/master/cases-brazil-states.csv), [Great Britain](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/vaccinations.csv),  [USA](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/vaccinations.csv).

 ### Individual policy measures

 Full descriptions of the policy indicators and their meaning can be found in our [codebook](documentation/codebook.md).
 For more detailed guidance about the codebook and how we interpret the indicators, see the [coding interpretation guide](documentation/interpretation_guide.md).
 This ensures consistency, and standardizes coding across the database.

 Eight of the policy indicators (C1-C8) record information on [_containment and closure_ policies](documentation/codebook.md#containment-and-closure-policies), such as school closures and restrictions in movement.
 Four of the indicators (E1-E4) record [_economic_ policies](documentation/codebook.md#economic-policies) such as income support to citizens or provision of foreign aid.
 Eight indicators (H1-H8) record [_health system_ policies](documentation/codebook.md#health-system-policies) such as the Covid-19 testing regime or emergency investments into healthcare.
 Three indicators (V1-V3) record [_vaccination_ policies](documentation/codebook.md#vaccination-policies); a country/region/territory’s priority list, eligible groups, and the individual cost of vaccination.

+We also record differentiated policies for vaccinated people (V) and non-vaccinated people (NV) for 10 indicators: C1-C8, H6, and H8.
+We define differentiated policies to mean policies where vaccinated people can access greater freedoms due to their vaccination status, and are subject to less stringent restrictions.

 Finally, we have a [miscellaneous indicator (M1)](documentation/codebook.md#miscellaneous-policies) for notes that do not fit elsewhere.